|

 LCL freight, the same as any other international cargo transportation service, is always subject to destination charges.

-If you ship overseas a small cargo, less than 0.25-0.3 cubic meters of the total volume, then it is possible that using an international parcel service would be more cost-effective.
+If you ship overseas a small cargo, less than 0.25-0.3 cubic meters of the total volume, then using an international parcel service may be more cost-effective.

 B. Do not confuse LCL freight with international moving companies

-With LCL, all your shipping items must be properly boxed or crated and labeled for shipping.
+With LCL, all your shipping items must be properly boxed, crated, and labeled.

-If you are moving from the United States overseas, you may consider services from international moving companies, where an international moving company assessor should visit you and estimate the cost of shipping your household goods, including packing and moving your goods to an ocean freight carrier.
-Certain international moving companies may offer you an "all-in" service, including support in the recovery of your shipping household goods and the delivery to "your door" at the destination.
-Then always clarify with the international moving company whether all charges related to their service overseas are included in the shipping cost or not.
+Suppose you are moving from the United States overseas.
+In that case, you may consider services from international moving companies, where an international moving company assessor should visit you and estimate the cost of shipping your household goods, including packing and moving your goods to an ocean freight carrier.
+Certain international moving companies may offer you an "all-in" service, including support in recovering your shipping household goods and the delivery to "your door" at the destination.
+Then, always clarify with the international moving company whether all charges related to their service overseas are included in the shipping cost or not.
 You may consider 123movers.com.

 However, prices from international moving companies are high.
-Then you may need to search for an alternative.
-The alternative is the shipping of household goods from the USA overseas with LCL freight.
+Then, you may need to search for an alternative.
+The alternative is shipping household goods from the USA overseas with LCL freight.

 C. Shippers' responsibilities in shipping commodities and documents